pramodkoujalagi/pramodkoujalagi/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pramodkoujalagi&label=Profile%20views&color=0e75b6&style=flat" alt="pramodkoujalagi" /> </p>

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#about-me"></a>🙋‍♂️ About me</h3>
-Currently working as <strong>Graduate Data Science & AI Engineer at TeamEpic</strong>.
+Currently working as <strong> Data Science & AI Engineer at TeamEpic</strong>.
 With a Bachelor of Engineering in Computer Science and Engineering, I bring a extensive wealth of expertise in the field of Data Science, Artificial Intelligence & Machine Learning.
 My passion for technology has been a driving force throughout my journey, fueled by a profound fascination with the extraordinary capabilities of AI.
 With a commitment to innovation, I am dedicated to exploring and contributing to the dynamic landscape of Artificial Intelligence.
 My interests extend to Generative AI, where I seek to push the boundaries of what is achievable in this evolving field.

 <h4>I’m looking to collaborate on Open-Source AI Projects <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Handshake.gif" width="40px"></h4>